-“Use a flex conduit to connect from the junction box to the motor.”
+“Use a flex conduit to connect the junction box to the motor.”

 Flush: something is even or level.

-“Be sure the front face of the two cabinets is flush with each other.”
+“Be sure the front face of the two cabinets are flush with each other.”

-Frozen orbit: the controlled orbit of an artificial satellite.
-As a result, the satellite will have little natural drifting.
-Instead, the satellite will be stationed to remain over the same point with each orbit.
+Frozen orbit: the controlled orbit of an artificial satellite with minimal natural drifting.
+The satellite will remain stationed over the same planetary point with each orbit.

-FUBAR: Fuck Up Beyond All Recognition.
-In other words, something damaged or that’s not working.
+FUBAR: Fuck Up Beyond All Recognition, or damaged or not working.

 “The design is FUBAR.”

-Gimbaled thrust: the exhaust nozzle of a rocket that swivels from side to side.
+Gimbaled thrust: the exhaust nozzle of a rocket, which swivels from side to side.